smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 OEM mapping table version would be included in PTU, which SDL will persist in local policy DB.
 HMI needs to be able to read this value on demand so that it can control if and when to download the OEM mapping table.
 HMI will utilize the _endpoint_ for OEM mapping table file to download this file using _SystemRequest_ type _OEM_SPECIFIC_.
 OEM mapping table file would have _endpoint_ key (_service_) as  _oem_mapping_file_.

-SDL still needs to provide an API for HMI to read this value, we can do so by adding new API to read OEM mapping file version, we can make it generic so that it can also be used in future to read some other configuration params from policy. e.g.
+SDL still needs to provide an API for HMI to read this value, we can do so by adding new API to read OEM mapping file version, we can make it generic so that it can also be used in future to read some other configuration params from policy. e.g. following new API can be used to read OEM mapping table version with _identifier_ _oem_mapping_version_

 ```
 <function name="GetPolicyConfigurationData" messagetype="request" scope="internal">